 Broadway shows have resumed their runs.
 To help consumers, the Broadway League has launched BwayToday.com, featuring updated schedules of all the shows playing on Broadway this season.
 This resource also provides access to each Broadway show’s website for more information.
 All listings include the most current information on performance times and reflect any last-minute cancellations.

-As of January 22, 2022, both essential and nonessential travelers who enter the States by crossing land borders or arriving by port must provide proof of full vaccination.
+Both essential and nonessential travelers who enter the States by crossing land borders or arriving by port must provide proof of full vaccination.
 We will continue to update this page as requirements evolve.

 For the latest on international travel requirements, visit cdc.gov.